Ways to vote

 Your National Insurance number is on your payslip, P60, or letters about tax, pensions and benefits.
 If you have lost your National Insurance number, you can visit the Government website for information about how to find it.

 The person you wish to appoint as your proxy can only act as proxy if they are 18 or over and they are (or will be) registered for that election or referendum.

-A person cannot be a proxy for more than two people at any one election or referendum, unless they are a close relative.
+A person cannot be a proxy for more than four people at any one election or referendum.
+No more than 2 of those people can be domestic electors.
+Domestic electors are voters who are neither overseas voters nor service voters.
 Please note, your proxy will need to attend your allocated polling station.
 If they are unable to do so, they will need to apply to vote by postal proxy.